Nerogar/OneTrainer/README.md

 - `sample.py` A utility to sample any model

 To learn more about the different parameters, execute `<scipt-name> -h`.
 For example `scripts\train.py -h`

+## Contributing

+Contributions are always welcome in any form.
+You can open issues, participate in discussions, or even open pull requests for new or improved functionality.
+You can find more information [here](docs/Contributing.md)

+Before you start looking at the code, I recommend reading about the project structure [here](docs/ProjectStructure.md).
+For in depth discussions, you should consider joining the [Discord](https://discord.gg/KwgcQd5scF) server.